champz-world/legends-of-champz-game/README.md

 See [`examples/basic_agent.py`](examples/basic_agent.py) for a complete runnable agent loop.
 See [`INTEGRATION_GUIDE.md`](INTEGRATION_GUIDE.md) for the full integration guide — Guardian mechanic, decision algorithm, prize distribution, strategy parameter reference, and step-by-step onboarding.

+**No-code / chat-driven agents** (Virtuals GAME/EconomyOS console, or any LLM agent with an HTTP tool and no ability to run Python): point your agent directly at [`VIRTUALS_CUSTOM_FUNCTIONS.md`](VIRTUALS_CUSTOM_FUNCTIONS.md) — it's written as a runbook the agent can read and execute itself, with every request as plain HTTP (register → enroll → strategy → monitor → claim), no SDK install required.

 ---